NicoleNageli/EisenhowerMatrix/README.md

-# EisenhowerMatrix
+# Eisenhowe Matrix
-to-do list side by side with eisenhower matrix that sorts tasks into 4 quadrants
+To-do list with eisenhower matrix that prioritizes tasks.

 ## To Do
 - [x] add new task to table